 The RVGLogowner agent assigns and unassigns a node as the logowner in the CVM cluster; this is a failover resource.
 The RVGLogowner agent assigns or unassigns a node as a logowner in the cluster.
-In a shared disk group environment, only one node, that is, the logowner, can replicate data to the Secondary.
+In a shared disk group environment, currently only the cvm master node should be assigned the logowner role.